 Meghan’s father is said to have visited Ireland many times and grew up in Pennsylvania of Dutch-Irish roots.

 In July 2018, just two months after their much-hyped royal wedding, Meghan Markle and her new husband Prince Harry visited Ireland on an official tour.

 Did you know about Meghan Markle's Irish roots?
-Are you a fan of the newest royal?
 Let us know in the comments section below.